Fish for finance

-The British financial sector, which employs more people and accounts for a much greater share of the country's gross domestic product (GDP) than fishing, would like at the very least a declaration of stock market equivalence similar to what the EU has extended to the US, Hong Kong, Australia and (in the past) Switzerland.
+The British financial sector, which employs more people and accounts for a much greater share of the country's gross domestic product (GDP) than fishing, made clear that it would like at the very least a declaration of stock market equivalence similar to what the EU has extended to the US, Hong Kong, Australia and (in the past) Switzerland.
 Ideally the City (Note: The British financial sector is metonymically referred to this way due to originally being centred, and still to a great extent based in, the City of London.) wishes to maintain the level of access to EU markets it has enjoyed during the UK's membership in the bloc.
-EU officials and negotiators have said that they will be inclined to continue allowing that level of access only if the UK is likewise willing to allow the same level of access to its fisheries.
+EU officials and negotiators have said that they would be inclined to continue allowing that level of access only if the UK is likewise willing to allow the same level of access to its fisheries.
 Unlike the UK's fishermen, financial companies can move to take advantage of more favourable regulatory climates, and many have already begun relocating staff and operations to Dublin, Frankfurt, Paris or Amsterdam, or elsewhere in the EU.

 Deadlines set originally by the Withdrawal Agreement were missed, in part due to the disruption caused by the COVID-19 pandemic.
 By the end of 2020, it did not appear to observers or the parties themselves as if a deal would be reached, and the UK and EU both began to prepare for the worst possible impacts of that transition.
 On 24 December, a deal was announced with a compromise on fishing quotas which UK fishing industry spokesmen found disappointing.
 Negotiations continue on a substantial financial services agreement, despite missing the original deadline of 31 March 2020.